-For the year ended December 31, 2017, KDB Bank's limited operation in the United States was housed in KDB NY.
+At the time of submission of this U.S. Resolution Plan, KDB Bank's limited operations in the United States were housed primarily in KDB NY.
 KDB Bank's U.S. Resolution Plan is intended to provide the FRB and the FDIC with an explanation of KDB Bank's plan for the rapid and orderly resolution of its U.S. operations in the event of the material financial distress or failure of the covered company.
-The U.S. Resolution Plan includes the information required by the Resolution Plan Rule, including a description of KDB Bank's U.S. operations and determination process of core business lines, critical operations, and material entities.
+It contains the information required by the Resolution Plan Rule, including a description of KDB Bank's U.S. operations and information about any core business lines, identified critical operations, and material entities.